AutoRally/autorally/README.md

 - The SDK can be downloaded [here](https://flir.app.boxcn.net/v/Flycapture2SDK/folder/72274730742).
 The file to download is `flycapture2-2.13.3.31-amd64-pkg_Ubuntu18.04.tgz`.
 - You may need to run `sudo apt --fix-broken install` after installing the suggested packages and before running `sudo sh install_flycapture.sh`.
+- Pay special attention to setting up USB-FS and modifying the memory limit.

 ### 4. Install AutoRally ROS Dependencies